21 Comments

 Mitchell in Oakland's avatar

-That's an insult to incels -- who are already hurting because they can't get laid. ;-)
+Go easy on the incels.
+They're already hurting because they can't get laid. ;-)

 As I wrote elsewhere on this thread, "Authoritarianism comes in many flavors (and genders).
-Hold an election between Tom Sawyer and Nurse Ratched, and (unfortunately, even a phony) Tom Sawyer will win every time. ;-)
+Hold an election between Tom Sawyer and Nurse Ratched, and (unfortunately, even a counterfeit) Tom Sawyer will win every time. ;-)

 Expand full comment